 Although the federal government is the named defendant in this case, the Trump administration has refused to defend DACA and has argued in Texas v.
 United States that DACA is unlawful.
-As a result, the defense of DACA in court is being led by 22 DACA recipients who intervened in the case.
+As a result, the defense of DACA in court was being led by 22 DACA recipients who intervened in the case.
 MALDEF represents these DACA recipients along with the law firm of Ropes & Gray LLP.
 The State of New Jersey also intervened in the case as a defendant.

 Where do things stand now?

 The case is now at the pre-trial stage.
 Both sides have asked the Court to resolve the case without a trial (also known as a request for summary judgment).
 The DACA recipients have asked Judge Hanen to dismiss the case because the plaintiff states cannot point to any injuries resulting from DACA, financial or otherwise.
-Without injury, the plaintiff states lack the requisite “standing” to bring suit and the court lacks jurisdiction over the case.
+Without injury, the plaintiff states lack the requisite “standing” to bring suit, and the court lacks jurisdiction over the case.
 The plaintiff states have also asked Judge Hanen to decide the case without a trial and to declare DACA unlawful.